-Have you recently been injured in a manual handling accident that was not your fault?
+Have you recently been injured in a manual handling accident at work that was not your fault?
 If another party was responsible for your manual handling injuries, you could be entitled to make a manual handling accident claim for compensation.
-Trust Accident Claims UK to help you make your manual handling injury claim.
-We are a trusted personal injury solicitor’s firm with an excellent track record of helping victims such as you claim compensation for injuries caused by manual handling.
-Whether you were injured at work and need to make a workplace manual handling compensation claim, or a back injury compensation payout, we can help you claim the compensation for your injuries that you are entitled to.
-How much compensation can you claim, when you make a manual handling injury claim?
-The size of your settlement will vary depending on the type of injuries you have sustained but many of our clients are awarded compensation payouts worth tens of thousands of pounds, so pursuing any manual handling injury compensation that you may be owed is definitely worthwhile.
+Trust Accident Claims UK to help you make your manual handling injury claim on a No Win No Fee basis.
+We are a trusted personal injury solicitor’s firm with an excellent track record of helping victims, such as you claim compensation for injuries caused by manual handling.

-If you think you might be owed manual handling accident compensation call Accident Claims UK on 0800 073 8801 for your free legal consultation, to talk about your accident at work.
-If you have legitimate grounds for claiming compensation we will estimate how much your manual handling injury claim could be worth and will provide you with an expert solicitor with plenty of experience handling manual handling accident claims to represent you.
+If you think you might be owed manual handling accident compensation, call Accident Claims UK on 0800 073 8801 for your free legal consultation to talk about your accident at work.
+If you have legitimate grounds for claiming compensation, we will estimate how much your manual handling injury claims could be worth and will provide you with an expert solicitor with plenty of experience handling manual handling accident claims to represent you.

 Select A Section:

 - What Are The Causes Of Manual Handling Accidents?

 - Manual Handling Claims – What’s The Time Limit?

 - Employee Manual Handling Injuries

 - What Is The Best Way To Begin A Claim For A Manual Handling Injury?

 - Manual Handling Accident Compensation Payouts